renpy/renpy/sphinx/source/config.rst

 .. var:: config.rollback_length = 128

     When there are more than this many statements in the rollback log, Ren'Py will consider trimming the log.
+This also covers how many steps Ren'Py will rollback when trying to load a save when the script has changed.

+    Decreasing this below the default value may cause Ren'Py to become unstable.

 .. var:: config.rollback_side_size = .2